trimstray/test-your-sysadmin-skills/README.md

 echo <pid> > /mnt/oom-killer/lambs/tasks
 ```

-To create a list of processes, which will not be killed by the OOM-killer, make a directory to contain the processes:
+To create a list of processes, which will not be killed by the **OOM-killer**, make a directory to contain the processes:

 ```bash
 mkdir invincibles
 ```

-Setting <code>oom.priority</code> to zero makes all the process in this cgroup to be excluded from the list of target processes to be killed.
+Setting `oom.priority` to zero makes all the process in this cgroup to be excluded from the list of target processes to be killed.

 ```bash
 echo 0 > /mnt/oom-killer/invincibles/oom.priority